Duality Theory for Bounded Lattices: A Comparative Study: Illustrating similarities and differences

 \subsection{\Plos\ approach:}

-The \Plos\ dual of $A$ utilizes the same space as Urquhart, but replaces the two quasi-orders with a relation $R$.
+The \Plos\ dual of $A$ utilizes the same space as Urquhart (see \cite[p.~76]{Plo95}), but replaces the two quasi-orders with a relation $R$.
 Since $A$ is distributive, it follows from the Urquhart approach that each maximal filter-ideal pair is of the form $(x,-x)$ for some $x \in X$.
-Thus, $(x,-x) \rel{R} (x',-x')$ iff $x\le x'$ (see \cite[Thm.~2.1(1)]{Plo95}).
+Thus, by \cref{def: R from quasi-orders}, $(x,-x) \rel{R} (x',-x')$ iff there is $x'' \in X$ such that $x \subseteq x''$ and $-x' \subseteq -x''$, which happens iff $x\le x'$.
 Consequently, in view of the Urquhart approach, we may interpret the \Plos\ dual as the Priestley dual of $A$.